jningtho/jningtho.github.io/_posts/2017-08-24-Getting-started-with-docker.md

 #=> output should give you the same version of both Server and Client
 ```

 Please Note!
-I shall running most of the commands on a Linux Ubuntu
+I shall be running most of the commands on a Linux Ubuntu

 #### Linux Install and Operation
 * Environment